Davidson-Souza/bridge/README.md

 ./target/release/bridge
 ```

 The bridge will start listening on port 8333 for incoming connections from other nodes and clients.
 It will also start a websocket server on port 8334.
 API runs on port 8335.
-See (the API docs)[docs/API.md] for more information.
+See [the API docs](docs/API.md) for more information.